 Frequently asked questions for your trip Buenos Aires - Santiago

 How much does a bus ticket from Buenos Aires to Santiago cost?

-The cheapest average bus price from Buenos Aires to Santiago is $98.
+The average bus ticket price from Buenos Aires to Santiago is $98.
 The best way to find cheap bus tickets from Buenos Aires to Santiago is to book your tickets as early as possible.
-Prices tend to raise as your travel date approaches, so book in advance to secure the best prices!
+Prices tend to rise as your travel date approaches, so book in advance to secure the best prices!